 4.)
 Line a rectangular baking pan or small casserole dish with parchment paper.
 Cut the paper to size so that it covers the bottom and two sides of the dish.
 Grease the two remaining sides (or cover these with parchment, too).

 5.)
-Fill the batter into the baking dish and smoothen the top.
+Fill the batter into the baking dish and smooth the top.
 Bake 25 minutes or until the top is firm.

 6.)
-Let the sugar free brownies cool completely before you remove them from the baking tin.
+Let the brownies cool completely before you remove them from the baking tin.
 They will be VERY soft when warm, but firm up as they cool down.

 Expert Tips